zostay/RakuWAPI/README.md

 ### 3.8.1 WebSocket Protocol Upgrade

-Servers that support the WebSocket protocol upgrade MUST place the name "websocket" into the `p6wx.protocol.upgrade` array.
+Servers that support the WebSocket protocol upgrade MUST place the name "websocket" into the `p6wx.protocol.upgrade` set.

 The application MUST NOT tap the `p6wx.input` stream when performing this upgrade.
 The application SHOULD NOT return a message payload aside from an empty [Supply](http://doc.perl6.org/type/Supply).

-Once upgraded the application server MUST adhere to all the requirements for WebSocket as described in section 4.3.
+Once upgraded the application server MUST adhere to all the requirements for WebSocket as described in section 2.0.4.1.
 The application will be called again immediately after the upgrade is complete to allow it to begin sending and receiving frames.

-Once upgraded the application

 3.9 Transfer Encoding
 ---------------------